Pratik-Doshi-99/Backtesting/README.md

 # Backtesting
-Classes for back-testing technical indicators and strategies
+Classes for back-testing technical indicators and strategies.